What is the difference between monkeypox and chickenpox?

 Monkeypox: How is it different from chickenpox?

-Although the two diseases share many symptoms, there are several key differences between the two
+Although the two diseases share many symptoms, there are several key differences

 As further cases of monkeypox in the UK are expected to be announced on Monday, concern continues to mount over the spread of the disease.